Ceralor/flask-telescope/README.md

 That's it!
 You can then use the `@bot.command("command")` decorator before the function you wish for the specified command to call, just like using `@app.route("/some-path")` in Flask.

 Of note, your method MUST accept one argument, the Telegram message object, and return `None` if no response is required or a string containing the response message.
 You can also `return None` if you are manually sending a response.

+#### Okay but....why 'Telescope' ####

+Because I'm super corny.
+It's a portmanteau of 'Telegram' and 'microscope' becuse Robert Hooke was famous for the research done with his microscope and this is for webhooks...
+Hooke...
+Hahah I make bad puns.